txus/stendhal/Readme.md

 A small test framework developed as a personal kata to improve my ruby.

 Currently under development, not functional at all.
+Below I will be posting whatever features are available throughout the development.

+#Usage

+## Available syntax

+    # your spec file for some class - my_class_spec.rb

+    it "does something" do
+      my_object = MyClass.new
+      my_object.fancy = true

+      assert my_object.fancy
+    end

+## Running the specs!

+    stendhal my_class_spec.rb

 ##Note on Patches/Pull Requests